European interwar economy: Opportunities for economic growth

 Most European countries experienced a similar trend of brief economic growth followed by varying degrees of economic devastation during the twenty years of relative peace after 1918.
-Many countries sought to overhaul their industrial manufacturing facilities to help with economic reconstruction following World War 1.
-Newly formed Eastern European states started a transition towards industrialization, and experienced mixed results.
-Czechoslovakia provides an example of a successful transition, as they gained most of Austria’s industry following the break-up of the Austria-Hungary Empire.
+Many countries sought to overhaul their industrial manufacturing facilities to help with economic reconstruction following World War I. Newly formed Eastern European states started a transition towards industrialization, and experienced mixed results.
+The First Czechoslovak Republic provides an example of a successful transition, as it gained most of Austria-Hungary’s industry following its dissolution.
 They became one of the most industrialized nations during the interwar period until the Nazi invasion and occupation in 1938.

 New industrial technologies introduced before and during the war also contributed to the brief economic growth.
 It took until the early 1920s for these innovations to spread across countries and from one industry to another.
 Important innovations of the time include the combustion engine and complete overhaul of the mechanics powering machines in industry, agriculture, and transportation.
 The rise in enrollment rates of primary schools shows a continued accumulation of human capital in European countries, which began in the 19th century.

 Along with technological innovations, the large stock of human capital across Europe led to increases in total-factor productivity (TFP).
 As the relative peace in Europe dissipated in the 1930s, countries failed to coordinate economic policies and could not exploit the aforementioned growth factors.
-Investment slowed as resources were put towards preparing for another armed conflict due to friction over the redistribution of economic and political power after World War 1.
-A rise in protectionism and fragmentation of markets is proof of the failure to establish transnational economic policies necessary to capitalize on the opportunities for economic growth.
+Investment slowed as resources were put towards preparing for another armed conflict due to friction over the redistribution of economic and political power after World War I. A rise in protectionism and fragmentation of markets is proof of the failure to establish transnational economic policies necessary to capitalize on the opportunities for economic growth.

 Inwards economic policies and isolated markets ended the diffusion of technology within Europe.
 It also prevented technological diffusion between Europe and the United States, the leading country in technology at the time.
 Too many political obstacles were present during the latter half of the interwar period for Europe to experience continued economic growth.